Picking Winners in Daily Fantasy Sports Using Integer Programming

 There is a great deal of similarity between the structure of hockey and baseball lineups, so we are able to almost directly use the hockey integer programming formulation with some slight modifications.
 We do not go through the details of the baseball formulation here, but instead present the basic constraints.
 First, our objective is to maximize the expected fantasy points of the lineups.
 Here we simply use the projections from Daily Fantasy Nerd for the expected players' points.
 Second, there are feasibility constraints related to the players' position, team, and salary.
 A baseball lineup consists of ten players: two pitchers and eight hitters (catcher, first baseman, second baseman, third baseman, shortstop, and three outfielders).
 The lineup must have players from at least two different baseball games and the budget for a lineup is 50,000 fantasy dollars, just as in hockey.
 Finally, a lineup cannot have more than five hitters from one team.

 We have stacking and overlap constraints for baseball.
-As in hockey, we want to stack the baseaball lineups to increase their variance.
-We do this by adding constraints which remove negative correlations and increase positive correlations within a lineup.
+As in hockey, we want to stack the baseball lineups to increase their variance.
+We do this by adding constraints {that} remove negative correlations and increase positive correlations within a lineup.
 We use two different stacking types to do this.
 First, similar to goalie stacking in hockey, we do not have a pitcher and any opposing players on the same lineup.
 Pitchers and opponents have negatively correlated points, just as in hockey with goalies and opposing skaters.
 Second, similar to line stacking in hockey, we use consecutive hitters on a lineup.
 Consecutive hitters have positively correlated points because of the structure of baseball.
-For instance, if the first three batters can get on base and the fourth batter hits a home run, then the first three batters get points for runs and the fourth batter gets points for his hit plus the three RBIs.
+For instance, if the first three batters can get on base and the fourth batter hits a home run, then the first three batters get points for runs and the fourth batter gets points for his hit plus the {four RBI}.